-- Register for the in-school SAT with Mrs. Lecakes. - Set up a chart to help you keep track of college and scholarship applications and deadlines.
+- Register for the in-school SAT with your HS Counselor. - Set up a chart to help you keep track of college and scholarship applications and deadlines.
 It is important to keep organized and up-to-date with your applications or the process may overwhelm you later. - Register to take the ACT or SAT if you have not done so or if you are not satisfied with your results from last year.
 Consider using a test prep software program or a practice book to help increase your chances of doing better. - If you have not clarified your educational goals, needs, preferences and developed a preliminary list of colleges, do so now.
-Your counselor is available to help with this anytime you need! - Reduce your preliminary college list to approximately 3 to 6 schools.
+Your counselor is available and happy to help with this! - Reduce your preliminary college list to approximately 3 to 6 schools.
 Analyze the information and college application to see what is required and to learn all about due dates, especially if you are considering an early decision, which has a deadline of November 1 or November 15th.
 If this is the case, everything in October-December should be completed).
-You may be required to submit multiple pieces of information (standardized test scores, a transcript, an essay, application form, recommendations, and a financial aid application). - Make sure your resume of activities, awards, and community involvement is updated in your Student Profile and that it is ready to be used. - Schedule college visits and prepare a list of questions based on your priorities (majors/programs, location, sports teams, etc) and preferences (co-ed dorms, urban or rural, etc).
+You may be required to submit multiple pieces of information (standardized test scores, a transcript, an essay, application form, recommendations, and a financial aid application). - Make sure your resume of activities, awards, and community involvement is updated in your Student Profile and that it is ready to be used. - Schedule college visits and prepare a list of questions based on your priorities (majors/programs, location, sports teams, etc) and preferences (co-ed dorms, urban or rural, small or large institution, etc). - Decide whom to ask for letters of recommendation and ask them now.
+Choose people who know you well, have had you as a student within the last two years, and can write effectively about your academic qualifications and personal qualities.
+When you ask, be sure to provide the person with a copy of your resume, any appropriate forms, and a stamped and addressed envelope.
+You cannot expect a person to recommend you without giving him/her adequate advance notice!